STATISTICAL METHODS FOR THE SOCIAL SCIENCES - PSY 2030

 If you have any questions about the course, consult your course outline first, particularly the online version.
 If you need further clarification then see me.
 In fact, you should always bring the course outline to class (you should staple it to your notebook) and refer to it from time to time to remind you of deadlines, policies, etc. If lose your course outline, however, you can always download one from my home page.

-GRADING CRITERIA FOR HOMEWORK ASSIGNMENTS: Acceptable homework assignments will get a check mark with my initials.
+GRADING CRITERIA FOR HOMEWORK ASSIGNMENTS: Acceptable homework assignments will get a check mark.
 Deficient home works will get one or more of the following:

-POOR Homework is either sloppily done or it contains two or more calculation errors.
+P for POOR Homework is either sloppily done and/or it contains two or more calculation errors.

 2. Each individual step/calculation should be documented as indicated in the book and as reviewed in class.
 Your calculations should show every step in an organized, clear, and neat manner.

 TENTATIVE COURSE SCHEDULE.
 Please note that we will adhere to following schedule as best as closely as possible.
 By the same token, however, you should expect a certain degree of flexibility in what gets covered when.
 So, be sure to be up to date on what is being covered in class each day and come prepared.

 READING ASSIGNMENTS FOR THE JACCARD & BECKER TEXT NS or NC = No class.
 Chapter readings are from the Jaccard and Becker text.

 08- 30 - Course overview and chapt.
 1

 09- 05,NC, 08 - Chapts.
 2 & 3